ChanrajMandok/deribit_volatility_surface_area/readme.md

 The **Subject-Observer** design pattern is a behavioral pattern that defines a one-to-many relationship between objects.
 When the state of one object (the "subject") changes, all its dependent objects (the "observers") are notified and updated automatically.
 This pattern is central to event-driven programming and fits seamlessly with WebSocket-based systems.

-**Subject:** The WebSocket stream acts as the "subject".
-Whenever new market data arrives, the WebSocket stream changes its state.
+**Subject:** The WebSocket instrument stream acts as the "subject".
+Whenever new market data arrives eg. orderbook data, the WebSocket stream changes its state.

 **Observers:** These are components or functions interested in this market data, such as the Black-Scholes-Merton (BSM) calculations module, which computes implied volatility (IV).
-Every time new data arrives at the WebSocket stream (subject), the BSM calculations (observer) are automatically triggered to update the IV.
+Every time new data arrives at the WebSocket stream (subject) [Spot Price, Dvol, TTM (Theta decay), Option Price], the BSM calculations (observer) are automatically triggered to update the IV for all related instruments.

 ---
 ### 2. Producer Consumer Design Pattern

-The **Producer-Consumer** design pattern involves two main actors: the Producer, which produces data, and the Consumer, which consumes that data.
+The **Producer-Consumer** design pattern involves two main actors: the Producer (master), which produces data, and the Consumer (slave), which consumes that data.
 It's commonly used when data production and consumption occur at different rates.

-**Producer:** Running on a non-primary thread, the producer handles everything in your repo to create a continuous stream of implied volatility objects.
+**Producer:** Running on a non-primary thread, the producer handles all task utilised in the continous population of the stream of implied volatility objects.
 Since it's on a separate thread, it can continuously generate and populate data without interfering with the primary task of the application.

 **Queue:** The implied volatility objects produced by the Producer are placed in a shared buffer or queue.
 This intermediate storage allows for the producer and consumer to work at their own paces without directly depending on the immediate availability of each other.